rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 ---

-While this is not about process, I do want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to find enough reviewers with expertise and good judgement,
+While this is not about process, I do also want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to find enough reviewers with expertise and good judgement,